ChromeUniverse/Personal-website/public/posts/tech-picks-07-21.md

 At the time of writing this, [Clockwork Pi's official online storefront](https://www.clockworkpi.com/shop) is temporarily closed as the team is working to get the first batches of DevTerms out to the folks who pre-ordered the device earlier this year.
 After checking the [ClockworkPi forums](https://forum.clockworkpi.com/t/devterm-production-status-update/6413/391) today, it appears that some people are already receiving their DevTerms in the mail.

+**Aug.
+29th Update** - one of the CPi's forum and Discord moderators, who goes by the handle _Godzil_, has posted an unboxing and assembly video of their very own DevTerm, which can be viewed [viewed on YouTube](https://www.youtube.com/watch?v=BgtxEx7YT1M&t=1184s).

-Once the shop reopens, though, you should be able to purchase a DevTerm from anywhere between **$219 USD** for the RPi CM3 version and **$319 USD** for the Rockchip RK3399 model.
+Once the shop reopens, though, you should be able to purchase a DevTerm from anywhere between **$219 USD** for the base RPi CM3 version and **$319 USD** for the Rockchip RK3399 model.
 Pricey indeed.

 ---